PFAS Starter Kit

 Validation of EPA Method 1633 with Semi-Automated Solid Phase Extraction

-Validation of EPA Method 1633:
+Validation of EPA Method 1633: Semi-Automated Solid Phase Extraction

-Significant progress has been made in recent years in developing reliable tools for PFAS detection and analysis.
-Until a few years ago, the U.S. Environmental Protection Agency (EPA) had not yet established a standardized method for PFAS analysis in environmental samples such as groundwater, surface water, and soils.
-This led to inconsistencies across laboratories, each developing its own analytical approaches.
-The introduction of EPA Method 1633 has addressed these challenges by providing a validated, standardized protocol for detecting PFAS contaminants across multiple matrices.
+Validation of EPA Method 1633 has been a critical focus in advancing reliable tools for PFAS detection and analysis.
+Until recently, the U.S. Environmental Protection Agency (EPA) had not released a standardized method for analyzing PFAS in environmental matrices such as groundwater, surface water, and soils.
+This lack of consistency led many laboratories to develop independent methodologies, resulting in variable outcomes.
+The introduction and finalization of EPA Method 1633 has resolved these discrepancies by establishing a validated and standardized protocol for PFAS analysis across multiple sample types.

 Finalization of EPA Method 1633